kevinhartman/kevinhartman.github.com/_posts/2020-02-11-cpp20-class-as-non-type-template-param.md

 # Compiler Compatibility
 The examples provided here have been tested using GCC 9.2.0 (support was added in GCC 9).

 Clang's C++2a implementation does not yet support class types as non-type template parameters.
-The current implementation status of C++2a features in Clang can be found here: <https://clang.llvm.org/cxx_status.html#cxx20>.
+For reference, see the [current implementation status of C++2a features in Clang](https://clang.llvm.org/cxx_status.html#cxx20).

 # Relevant Proposals
 This feature was originally proposed in [P0732R2](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0732r2.pdf) and was refined by [P1907R1](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1907r1.html).